BLS Certification Importance at the Height of the Opioid Crisis

 Check for Respirations and Circulation

-Responders, even passersby providing aid, should respond to the event by checking for respirations and a pulse.
-Most often, respirations are barely noticeable, so it is important to look, listen and feel for respirations.
-Begin BLS.
-Also, check for a carotid pulse in the neck.
-If a pulse cannot be felt within five seconds, proceeding with BLS is essential to reducing risk of death.
+Responders, even passersby providing aid, should check for respirations and a pulse.
+Most often, respirations are barely noticeable, so it is important to look, listen, and feel for breathing.
+Begin BLS and also check for a carotid pulse in the neck.
+If no pulse is felt within five seconds, proceeding with BLS is essential to reducing the risk of death.

 Begin BLS

 For people with larger facial features, as well as individuals with smaller hands, use the last two fingers of the hand closest to the top of the victim’s head to pinch the nose shut.
-This allow for a tight seal without cupping the nose.
-Of course, this method may not be possible in certain circumstances.
-As a result, administering mouth-to-mouth rescue breaths, regardless of a barrier is key.
+This allows for a tight seal without cupping the nose.
+Of course, this method may not be possible in certain circumstances; as a result, administering mouth-to-mouth rescue breaths—regardless of using a barrier—is key.

 However, if any opioids or unknown substances are on the mouth of the person affected, take extreme caution.
-These substances could be powerful opioids, so using a barrier may be necessary to prevent accidental ingestion of opioids when performing these measures.
+These substances could be powerful opioids, so using a barrier may be necessary to prevent accidental ingestion when performing rescue measures.

 To complete the process when alone on the scene, follow these steps:

-1. Check for a pulse.
-If no pulse can be felt, begin chest compressions at a rate of 100 compressions per minute.
+- Check for a pulse.
+If no pulse is felt, begin chest compressions at a rate of 100 per minute.
 Although this is part of CPR, it is still considered BLS due to its basic skill set.

-2. Check for breathing.
-If not breathing, administer two rescue breaths between every 30 compressions.
-If the person begins breathing and still lacks a pulse, continue compressions, checking every two minutes for a pulse.
+- Check for breathing.
+If the person is not breathing, administer two rescue breaths between every 30 compressions.
+If breathing resumes but a pulse is still absent, continue compressions, checking every two minutes for a pulse.
 If breathing stops at any point, resume rescue breathing.

-4. If available, administer Narcan via spraying into the nose or mouth, depending on the manufacturer and directions on the vial of naloxone.
+- If available, administer Narcan by spraying it into the nose or mouth, following the manufacturer’s directions on the naloxone vial.

-5. Continue chest compressions and rescue breaths as needed until help arrives.
-The overdose does not just go away, so a person could begin breathing and return to respiratory arrest or enter cardiac arrest at any time.
+- Continue chest compressions and rescue breaths as needed until help arrives.
+An overdose does not simply resolve on its own; the victim may alternate between breathing and respiratory arrest.

 If multiple people are present, divide the responsibility.
-Tell other people to help, and ask if they know CPR.
-If not, have them contact 9-1-1.
-Also, you can tell them to “breath” when performing chest compressions every 30 seconds.
-If they refuse, do not hesitate to perform rescue breaths on your own.
-Remember you are the link between survival and death for the victim.
+Ask others to assist, ensuring someone contacts 9-1-1; if they refuse, do not hesitate to perform rescue breaths on your own.
+Remember, you are the crucial link between survival and death for the victim.

 Key Concerns in Helping Someone Suffering From Overdose Symptoms

-As well as carrying a keychain facial mask or shield, individuals performing BLS or other emergency care to those with a suspected opioid overdose need to take a few additional precautions.
+In addition to carrying a keychain facial mask or shield, individuals providing BLS or other emergency care for a suspected opioid overdose should take a few additional precautions.

 Avoid Coming Into Contact With Opioids or Unknown Materials

-If opioids or unknown pills or substances are present, do not touch them.
-Opioids can be absorbed through the skin and mucus membranes.
-This measure includes taking steps to remove the dangers, like using a branch or available object to push unknown substances away from the victim, allowing a responder to begin BLS.
+If opioids or unknown pills are present, do not touch them.
+Opioids can be absorbed through the skin and mucous membranes.
+Use an available object to push unknown substances away from the victim, allowing you to begin BLS safely.

 Wear Appropriate Personal Protective Equipment

-As noted previously, anyone who may be in contact with opioids or an individual suspected of opioid overdose should wear personal protective equipment when providing care or BLS.
-This includes a rescue breather shield or mask and rubber gloves.
-In fact, some disposable mask shields may come with disposable gloves for this exact purpose.
+Anyone who may come into contact with opioids or a person suspected of an overdose should wear protective equipment, including a rescue breather shield or mask and rubber gloves.
+Some disposable mask shields even come with disposable gloves.

 Stay Vigilant Over the Victim Until Help Arrives, Including Monitoring Respirations and Heart Rate